-Physics laboratories provide analytical support to the exploration activities and carry out radiometric analyses of rock, soil and core samples, gamma-ray logging of boreholes, shielded probe logging of the trenches/outcrops, calibration of gamma-ray spectrometers (air borne-portable/ground-jeep/car borne) for radiometric survey at fixed calibration pads at civil airport, Nagpur and portable calibration pads at heliborne survey base station.
-In addition, preparation of standards for radiometric analyses, Instrumental Neutron Activation Analysis (INAA), radon measurement and implementation of DAE’s Emergency Response Centers (ERC) Programme are also carried out by the Physics laboratories.
+Physics Laboratories provide analytical support to the exploration activities and carry out radiometric analyses of rock, soil and core samples, gamma-ray logging of boreholes, shielded probe logging of the trenches/outcrops, calibration of gamma-ray spectrometers (airborne/portable/ground/jeep/car-borne) for radiometric survey at fixed calibration pads at Civil Airport, Nagpur and portable calibration pads at heliborne survey base station.
+In addition, preparation of standards for radiometric analyses, Instrumental Neutron Activation Analysis (INAA), radon measurements and implementation of DAE’s Emergency Response Centres (ERC) Programme are also carried out by the Physics Laboratories.

-Physics laboratories are located at seven Regional Centre i.e. Northern Region, New Delhi; Southern Region, Bengaluru; Eastern Region, Jamshedpur; North Eastern Region, Shillong; Western Region, Jaipur; Central Region, Nagpur and South Central Region, Hyderabad and one Radiation Standard and Analytical (RSA) Laboratory at HQ, Hyderabad
+Physics laboratories are located at all the seven Regional Centres i.e. Northern Region, New Delhi; Southern Region, Bengaluru; Eastern Region, Jamshedpur; North Eastern Region, Shillong; Western Region, Jaipur; Central Region, Nagpur and South Central Region, Hyderabad and one Radiation Standards and Analytical (RSA) Laboratory at HQ, Hyderabad.

 Regional Physics Laboratories